Our Services

 Understanding DNA structure helps you:

-If you're experiencing unexplained symptoms—especially those involving metabolism, growth, or neurological changes—using a free, AI-powered tool to check for Amino Acid Metabolism Disorders can provide valuable insights and help guide your conversation with a healthcare provider.
+If you're experiencing unexplained symptoms—especially those involving metabolism, growth, or neurological changes—consider exploring whether Amino Acid Metabolism Disorders could be connected to what you're experiencing by using a free AI-powered symptom checker to help guide your conversation with a healthcare provider.

 Most importantly, speak to a doctor about any concerning or potentially serious symptoms.
 Genetic information should always be interpreted alongside a full medical evaluation.